jiaming-sec/cloud-security-labs/s3-bucket-hardening/README.md

 ## 🧐 Lessons Learned
 - **Public access control** must be explicitly managed — by default or through automated monitoring tools (Trusted Advisor, AWS Config).
+- **Server-side encryption** should be enabled to protect data at rest.